element-hq/element-web/README.md

 1. `default_hs_url` is the default home server url.
 1. `default_is_url` is the default identity server url (this is the server used for verifying third party identifiers like email addresses).
-If this is blank, registering with an email address or adding an email address to your account will not work.
+If this is blank, registering with an email address, adding an email address to your account, or inviting users via email address will not work.
+Matrix identity servers are very simple web services which map third party identifiers (currently only email addresses) to matrix IDs: see http://matrix.org/docs/spec/identity_service/unstable.html for more details.
+Currently the only public matrix identity servers are https://matrix.org and https://vector.im.
+In future identity servers will be decentralised.

 Running as a Desktop app